 How are Solid Tumors Found?

 Solid tumors can be found in a variety of ways.
 Some tumors are found through routine screenings, such as mammograms, self-exams, or colonoscopies.
-Other tumors are found because a diagnostic test such as 4Kscore® alerts your healthcare provider to look for potential tumors, while still others are found secondarily to certain symptoms such as persistent cough, speech, or other neurological issues.
+Other tumors are found because a risk assessment test such as 4Kscore® alerts your healthcare provider to look for potential tumors, while still others are found secondarily to certain symptoms such as persistent cough, speech, or other neurological issues.

 Types of Solid Tumors